VinniciusC/FWCI-Scopus-project/README.md

      ```
      plot(df,'Articles count X FWCI', 'Normalized FWCI','FWCI')
      ```
-       The png plot will be saved in a folder named by the title inside the dataset csv folder.\
+       The png plot is saved in a folder named by the title inside the dataset csv folder.\
            ![1](https://user-images.githubusercontent.com/32166287/78833422-3bf95100-79c3-11ea-9730-ab497e3aac2d.png)\
- * Graphic with two dataset\
+ * Graphic with two datasets\
       Function: plot2\
       plot2(df1, df2, title, legend1, legend2, y, attr)
    * df1 : The desired dataset.
 Use df for file and df2 for file2